 The clitoris is way bigger than you think it is

-In addition to the part of the clitoris you can see, there’s a much larger part—called the clitoral urethral vaginal complex—underneath the skin that also engorges with arousal, says Stella Harris, certified intimacy educator and sex coach and author of Tongue Tied: Untangling Communication in Sex, Kink, and Relationships .
+In addition to the part of the clitoris you can see, there’s a much larger part—called the clitoral urethral vaginal complex—underneath the skin that also engorges when you’re aroused, says Stella Harris, certified intimacy educator and sex coach and author of Tongue Tied: Untangling Communication in Sex, Kink, and Relationships .
 When a woman is aroused, the vaginal canal also lengthens as the uterus is pulled further upward into the body, the angle often changing as well.
 “Not only is this fascinating, but it’s one of the reasons that waiting for full arousal means having more pleasurable sex; sex is best when your body is ready,” she says.

 Want an orgasm?
 Leave your socks on

-Forget lingerie, if you want to increase your chance of having an orgasm, keep your socks on during sex, says research done by The University of Groningen.
+Forget lingerie: If you want to increase your chance of having an orgasm, keep your socks on during sex, says research done by The University of Groningen.
 No one is sure exactly why this works but one theory is that in order to orgasm, you need to be totally relaxed and anxiety-free, and cold feet can interfere with the ability to really get into sex, especially for women, says Fran Walfish, Ph.D, psychotherapist and author.

 A big penis won’t “stretch out” or ruin a vagina

-The G-spot exists.
-Except it doesn’t.
+The G-spot exists…except it doesn’t

 “G-spot is a misnomer, as what we consider the ‘spot’ isn’t a discrete anatomical entity,” Harris says.
 “Instead, it’s an area of the urethral sponge that is highly sensitive for many people.
 But bodies and arousal are complex, and there’s no surefire technique, or even erogenous zone, that works for everyone.”
 So basically you may have a spot you identify as the G spot—but it isn’t a spot and it won’t work the same for every woman.

 We’re having less sex